midnxghtpulse/labor-law-claims-analysis/README.md

 * this judge usually rules a certain way
 * this claim should be included
 * this case has a certain chance of winning
+* one court is "better" or "worse" for a specific party

 that would be way beyond what this data can responsibly support.